What has giftedness got to do with emotional intensity?

 ‘Asynchronous development’ is what happens when advanced cognitive abilities and heightened intensity combine to create inner experiences and awareness that are qualitatively different from the norm.

 To illustrate what this means, we can look at how this trait manifests in children: parents sometimes struggle to understand how their gifted children seem to be ‘at many ages all at once’.
-A five-year-old with a high IQ (IQ is not the only indicator of giftedness, by the way!), for example, may have the intellectual capacity of a normal 10-year-old and have lengthy, philosophical conversations with adults one minute, then throw a tantrum like a five-year-old the next.
+A five-year-old with a high IQ (though IQ is not the only indicator of giftedness), for example, may have the intellectual capacity of a normal 10-year-old and have lengthy, philosophical conversations with adults one minute, then throw a tantrum like a five-year-old the next.
 This is because his emotional maturity has not caught up with his advanced intellectual development.

 More recently, brain imaging research has provided evidence for such developmental differences; some people’s brains are indeed wired differently.
 It was said that the first thing you notice when you look at the fMRIs of gifted groups is that it looks like ‘a brain on fire.’